Cy5er/Portfolio/Statistical Natural Language Processing Assignments/Assignment 1/README.md

 - Visualizations (e.g., word frequency histograms or word clouds) illustrate the distribution of words in the dataset.
 - Sample outputs show the effect of normalization, tokenization, and stopword removal.
 - Analysis confirms that the preprocessing pipeline effectively cleans and standardizes the raw text data.

----

-## Conclusion
-This notebook successfully implements a complete text processing pipeline.
-It converts raw text into a clean, normalized, and tokenized format with extracted features that are ready for further natural language processing tasks.
-The workflow lays the groundwork for applications in text classification, clustering, sentiment analysis, and other NLP problems.